ZHAW-Infosec-Research-Group/DIMBA/README.md

 You can use DIBA in two ways.
 One way is to simply use and analyse the app with the goal to find vulnerabilities.
 Alternatively, you can use [Vulnerabilities.md](Vulnerabilities.md), which provides some guidance for all the vulnerabilities and corresponding exploitation goals to achieve.

+The full source code is made available here.
+But to simulate a realistic setting, you should not look at the source code of the app or the server and you should consider the server as a black-box component (i.e., you can interact with it over the network but otherwise, it's out of reach for you).
+There's also an exploit app available which can exploit some of the vulernerabilities, but this should also not be used in a realistic setting (but you are invited to develop such an app on your own).
+So ideally, assume that only the APK file of the DIBA app is directly available to you whan trying to find and exploit vulnerabilities.

 ## Usage
 ### Prerequisites
 To run the app and the server, the following is required: